soda-cdm/documentation/kahu/schedulebasedbackup.md

 	Pros: Better reliability

    Cons: 1) Tightly coupled with k8s Cron-job, so any changes in Cron-job of
 			   k8s may have impact on our code
-		2)Its Complex
+		   2) Its Complex
 		   3) for small task need to create an image which has to be used Cron- Job & its mgmt also complex
-		4)Need to watch on CronJob
+		   4) Need to watch on CronJob

 - OpenSource

-	Pros: 1)Full control with us
+	Pros: 1) Full control with us
-		2)Easy to implement & Manage using open source 3)Easy to handle/change the required things as code base is small as required to us.
+		   2) Easy to implement & Manage using open source
+		   3) Easy to handle/change the required things as code base is small as required to us.
 If required esy to enhance it

 	Cons: Little less reliable than Cron-Job